Three Simple Steps For Finding Your Financial Planner

 Reading Time: 5 minutes

 Finding the right financial planner for you often ends up feeling like searching for a needle in a haystack.
-Follow these 3 simple steps to find your ideal financial planner.
+Follow these 3 simple steps to help you find the best financial planner for your needs.

-More often than not, you’ll find planners with a wide range of experience, but rarely get the aha! moment of one whose expertise matches precisely with your own unique financial history and goals.
+More often than not, you’ll find planners with a wide range of experience, but rarely get the aha! moment of one whose experience matches with your own unique financial history and goals.
 Think about finding a financial planner as hiring a personal chief financial officer (CFO).
 This is someone who is able to look at your finances holistically and help you in the areas of budgeting, taxes, estate planning, investing and more.
-Following these three simple steps will help you make the most informed decision in hiring the right planner for you.
+Following these three simple steps will help you make a more informed decision in hiring the right planner for you.

 Step 1: Understand Your Why